FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

 1. Download the latest OPNsense ISO image from the [official website](https://opnsense.org/download/).
 Under "System architecture," select "amd64" for 64-bit systems.
 For "Image type," choose "dvd".
 Scroll down to the "Mirrors" section and select a download location nearest to you.
 After downloading, verify the integrity of the file by comparing its SHA256 checksum with the one provided on the download page.

 2. Open VirtualBox and click "New" to create a new virtual machine.
-3. Browse the OPNssense CE ISO file and select Next
+3. Browse the OPNssense CE ISO file and select Next.
 4. Name your VM (e.g., "OPNsense Firewall"), select `BSD` as the type, and `FreeBSD (64-bit)` as the version.

-5. I allocated 2GB of RAM to the virtual machine.
-If you have limited resources, you can allocate less.
-You can check the required resources on the [Hardware Sizing & Setup page](https://docs.opnsense.org/manual/hardware.html) on the OPNsense website..
+5. Allocate 2GB of RAM to the virtual machine.
+Adjust based on available resources.
+Refer to the [Hardware Sizing & Setup page](https://docs.opnsense.org/manual/hardware.html) on the OPNsense website for guidance.

 ![Capture](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/cc723f1d-797a-46e5-b952-0d8ee27c2d5a)

-7. I created a virtual hard disk with 8GB of space.
+6. I created a virtual hard disk with 8GB of space.
 You can check the required resources on the [Hardware Sizing & Setup page](https://docs.opnsense.org/manual/hardware.html) on the OPNsense website.

 ![2](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/f2b5dda0-72e9-4ec6-adea-0bff9de9e77a)

-8. Then click next and finish.
+7. Then click next and finish.

  ![3](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/b07294d1-359d-468e-9942-4d7449b144d1)